 At the same time, the operators are following a path littered with failures from both carriers and manufacturers to come up with a rival platform.

 Hewlett-Packard Co.
-(HPQ) stopped making devices using its open- source WebOS software it acquired from Palm Inc. for $1.2 billion in 2011.
+(HPQ:US) stopped making devices using its open- source WebOS software it acquired from Palm Inc. for $1.2 billion in 2011.
 Nokia Oyj (NOK1V) scrapped its own Meltemi platform in June, according to a person familiar with the matter.

 Domingo is aware of those pitfalls.
 While Mozilla’s foray into Internet browsing made the web competitive, he said, “that is very different to the situation we have in mobile.”